-- 1. Rules of debate at meetings
+1. Rules of debate at meetings 2

-- 2. Disorderly conduct at meetings
+2. Disorderly conduct at meetings 3

-- 3. Meetings generally
+3. Meetings generally 4

-- 4. Committees and sub-committees
+4. Committees and sub-committees 6

-- 5. Ordinary council meetings
+5. Ordinary council meetings 7

-- 6. Extraordinary meetings of the council and committees and sub-committees
+6. Extraordinary meetings of the council, committees and sub-committees 9

-- 7. Previous resolutions
+7. Previous resolutions 9

-- 8. Voting on appointments
+8. Voting on appointments 9

-- 9. Motions for a meeting that require written notice to be given to the Proper Officer
+9. Motions for a meeting that require written notice to be given to the Proper Officer 10

-- 10. Motions at a meeting that do not require written notice
+10. Motions at a meeting that do not require written notice 10

-- 11. Handling confidential or sensitive information
+11. Management of information 11

-- 12. Draft minutes
+12. Draft minutes 12

-- 13. Code of Conduct and dispensations
+13. Code of conduct and dispensations 12

-- 14. Code of Conduct complaints
+14. Code of conduct complaints 13

-- 15. Proper Officer
+15. Proper Officer 14

-- 16. Responsible Financial Officer
+16. Responsible Financial Officer 15

-- 17. Accounts and accounting statements
+17. Accounts and accounting statements 15

-- 18. Financial controls and procurement
+18. Financial controls and procurement 16

-- 19. Handling staff matters
+19. Handling staff matters 17

-- 20. Requests for information
+20. Responsibilities to provide information 18

+21. Responsibilities under data protection legislation 18

-- 21. Relations with the press/media
+22. Relations with the press/media 18

-- 22. Execution of legal deeds
+23. Execution and sealing of legal deeds 19

-- 23. Communicating with district councillors
+24. Communicating with district and county councillors 19

-- 24. Restrictions on councillor activities
+25. Restrictions on councillor activities 19

-- 25. Standing orders generally
+26. Standing orders generally 19